When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Impact of Personalization on Prediction And Explainability

 This theorem demonstrates that under an additive model, if there is no benefit in explanation quality, then there is also no benefit in prediction accuracy.
-It establishes a direct link between explanation and prediction and underscores its importance in the simplified linear setting.
-Additionally, this means that if $\text{BoP-P}(h_0, h_p) \neq 0$, then $\text{BoP-X}(h_0, h_p) \neq 0$.
+Figure \ref{fig:4_2} illustrates this proof.
+Additionally, we get the following corollary: